-Erika Lorraine Milam is Associate Professor in the History Department and the Program in the History of Science at Princeton University.
+Erika Lorraine Milam is a Professor of History and the Program in the History of Science at Princeton University.
 She studies the history of the modern life sciences, specializing in the history of evolutionary theory.
 Her research explores how and why scientists have used animals as models for understanding human behavior.
 She graduated with a biology major from Carleton College and subsequently earned an M.S. in Biology (Ecology, Evolution, and Organismal Biology) from the University of Michigan, where she also discovered the "history of science" as an academic field.
 She decided to complete a Ph.D. in History of Science at the University of Wisconsin.
 After a postdoctoral fellowship at the Max Planck Institute for the History of Science, in Berlin, Germany, she taught at the University of Maryland for several years before joining the faculty at Princeton.

 Milam's first book, Looking for a Few Good Males: Female Choice in Evolutionary Biology (Johns Hopkins, 2010), explores the history of evolutionary theory and the connections between biological investigations of reproductive and courtship behavior in animals and humans, from Charles Darwin in the mid-19th century to sociobiology in the 1970s.
 With Robert A. Nye, she has published an edited collection on Scientific Masculinities (Osiris, vol. 30).
 With Joanna Radin and Fred Gibbs, she also collaboratively created an online scholarly website titled Histories of the Future.